6 highlights from Ukraine envoy Bill Taylor's 'explosive' testimony

 3. A Ukrainian official tells Taylor that Zelenskiy 'did not want to be used as a pawn'

-As Taylor kept working to set up the call between the two leaders, he said "Sondland told me that he had recommended to President Zelenskiy that he use the phrase, 'I will no leave no stone unturned' with regard to 'investigations'" when they speak. "
+As Taylor kept working to set up the call between the two leaders, he said "Sondland told me that he had recommended to President Zelenskiy that he use the phrase, 'I will leave no stone unturned' with regard to 'investigations' when they speak."

-A Ukrainaian official told Taylor that Zelenskiy "did not want to be used as pawn in the U.S. re-election campaign," a concern Taylor passed on to Sondland and Volker.
+A Ukrainian official told Taylor that Zelenskiy "did not want to be used as pawn in the U.S. re-election campaign," a concern Taylor passed on to Sondland and Volker.

 Trump said he and Zelenskiy spoke five days later.
 "I received no readout of the call from the White House," Taylor said.